spiderweak/asterisk-transcribe-and-act/README.md

 - python3
 - pip
+- ffmpeg (for the audio processing (both this project and openai-whisper))
+- espeak

 Also, for optional dependencies:

 - virtualenv
-- ffmpeg (for the audio processing (both this project and openai-whisper))
 - Docker (optional for containerization)

 ### Running this project